 - 1 head of green cabbage, finely sliced

-- 5 large carrots, shredded finely
+- 5 large carrots, shredded finely (not traditional, but a delicious addition!)

 - Pour the vinegar, vegetable oil, sugar, salt, celery seed, onion powder, and black pepper in the bottom of a large mixing bowl.
 Whisk all the ingredients together until the vinegar and oil have mixed well.
 Do not substitute white vinegar, it has a different flavor.
 You must use vegetable oil as olive oil won’t taste quite right in this particular recipe.
 I’ve tried it as I’m usually partial to olive oil.